 Respiratory illnesses are a serious health concern in the modern world.
 They are a major cause of morbidity and mortality in the population and hence, early diagnosis and treatment are important.
-A
+A clinical trial has investigated the use of a rapid on-site polymerase chain reaction (PCR) test, for the detection of influenza and respiratory syncytial virus (RSV), in determining the clinical outcomes of patients.

 As we all know, influenza (flu) and respiratory syncytial virus are highly contagious respiratory illnesses that can lead to severe complications and even death, especially in vulnerable populations such as young children, the elderly, and individuals with weakened immune systems.
 Prior to COVID-19, influenza virus and RSV were the respiratory pathogens most commonly responsible for severe disease-causing hospitalization.
 Hence, rapid and accurate diagnosis of these illnesses is crucial for prompt treatment and prevention of further spread.